lukesky19/SkyShop/README.md

 - /skyshop reload - Reloads the plugin.
 - /skyshop sellall - Opens the sellall GUI.
 - /skyshop stats - Opens the stats GUI.
+- /skyshop open <category> - Opens the GUI for a specific category.
 - /sell all - Sells all items inside the player's inventory.
   - Aliases:
     - /sell